ZeroTrace OSINT

 In the profile's notes, write:

 - Headline location.
-Coordinate + place name.
+Coordinate plus place name.

 - Method summary.
 Which clues you used to narrow.